ga-dc/outcomes/roadmap/week05/readme.md

-# Week 5: A Day in the Life… Studio Tour
+# A Day in the Life… Studio Tour

 ## Learning Objectives: